accessibility-exchange/co-design/src/steps/consultants-build-full-profile.md

 ### Facilitate profiles in multiple formats and languages

-* Allow people to use multiple formats to explain the type of work they do, ex. video, audio, ASL, LSQ, ISL
+* Allow people to use multiple formats to explain the type of work they do, ex. video, audio, drawings, pictures - and offer support for them to produce these
+* Allow people to use different languages to create their profile, ex.
+ASL, LSQ, ISL

+### Allow people to express their expertise in out of the box ways

+* Anything that demonstrates the work the consultants have done in the past
+* For example: Past works, process pieces

+### Give consultants the option to adjust privacy settings on any information they enter